SMPyBandits/SMPyBandits/Aggregation.md

 It is based on a modification of Exp4, and the details are given in its documentation, see [Aggregator](Policies/Aggregator.py).

-All the mathematical details can be found in my paper, [[Aggregation of Multi-Armed Bandits Learning Algorithms for Opportunistic Spectrum Access, Lilian Besson and Emilie Kaufmann and Christophe Moy, 2017]](XXX), to appear soon.
+All the mathematical details can be found in my paper, [[Aggregation of Multi-Armed Bandits Learning Algorithms for Opportunistic Spectrum Access, Lilian Besson and Emilie Kaufmann and Christophe Moy, 2017]](https://hal.inria.fr/hal-01705292), presented at the [IEEE WCNC 2018](http://wcnc2018.ieee-wcnc.org/) conference.

 ----